movidius/ncappzoo/apps/street_cam_threaded/README.md

 Shows available targets.

 ## make all
 Builds and/or gathers all the required files needed to run the application except building and installing opencv.
-This must be done as a separate step with make opencv
+This can be done as a separate step with make opencv if required.

 ## make opencv
 Removes the version of OpenCV that was installed with the NCSDK and builds and installs a compatible version of OpenCV 3.3 for this app.
 This will take a while to finish.
 Once you have done this on your system you shouldn't need to do it again.